School's Not Out For Alice Cooper

 Soon after, Vincent aka Alice Cooper moved to LA, took up acting – an extension, after all of what he does on stage and in his music videos – in the 1970s, and could be seen in feature films such as Sextette (1977) and Sgt.
 Pepper’s Lonely Hearts Club Band (1978).

 He guest-starred on TV’s The Snoop Sisters series starring Helen Hayes and Mildred Natwick in 1974.
 Alice Cooper as the witch “Prince” is featured in “The Devil Made Me Do It!” episode of The Snoop Sisters, along with Lou Antonio, Bert Convy, Joan Blondell, Greg Morris (Mission: Impossible), and George Maharis (Route 66).
-This clip from The Devil Made Me Do It! has Alice Cooper singing “Sick Things“, and afterwards being grilled by Helen Hayes under the guise of a riddle.

 In 1975 with his name now legally changed to Alice Cooper (to avoid issues over ownership of the band name), Welcome to My Nightmare was released as his first solo album.
 That same year, after a brief relationship with girlfriend Raquel Welch, Alice Cooper fell for Sheryl Goddard, a performer in his show.
 They married in 1976 and although Sheryl filed for divorce in 1983, they reconciled and are still together 40+ years later.
 Cooper has proudly said he’s never cheated on his wife, a rarity in the world of rock & roll where the opposite of fidelity is the norm.